crogan/VMM2_Calibration/Calibrate2.0/README.md

 `TDO_PDO_calibration_scripts/` - This folder contains two helper scripts and three scripts which run Jonah's TDO calibration algorithm.
 The TDO calibration scripts are `Fit_TDO.py`, `Calibrate_TDO.py`, and `TDO_dat_to_root.py`.
 The first helper script is `PDOroot_to_PDOdat.py`.
 This script takes PDO calibration .root files to the .dat format Paulo likes.
 The second helper is `plot_TDO.py`. `plot_TDO.py` is a template script for plotting TDO calibrations.
 In its current configuration, it searches through calibration data, identifies channels with high sigma, then displays the TDO calibration the algorithm found for those channels.

 ## Example Usage
-1. Make Chris's calibration code:
+1. Make Chris's calibration code:\n
 `cd ANALYSIS`
 `make`
 2. cd to Calibration2.0 and make a directory to store new calibration data: